Robin-Castellani/Website-Monitor/README.md

 is to use the API which a website exposes and ensures a far more stable experience in getting down data.
 Maybe big recruiting companies have this kind of API!

+## ❓ Run the test suite
+For advanced users, it is possible to run the test suite, which is located in the `Test` folder.
+Anyway, it runs at every push at the repository through a GitHub Action.

 ## 📜 License